Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-php.md

     * PostgreSQL 9.4+
     * SQLite 3.8.8+
     * SQL Server 2017+ (not tested, may work)
+* Optional: Meilisearch or Typesense if you want to use an external search engine instead of the built-in database search.
 * If your database is not running on the same server as LinkAce, you need to install the corresponding database clients:
   * MySQL: [mysql-client](https://dev.mysql.com/doc/refman/8.4/en/mysql.html) or [mariadb-client](https://mariadb.com/docs/server/connect/clients/mariadb-client/)
   * PostgreSQL: [postgresql-client and postgresql-dev](https://www.postgresql.org/)